 So do your research online—but talk to lenders rather than formally applying (until you’re sure what you want).

-6. Pay your bills on time
+6. Pay your credit card and loans on time

 Have a reminder system so you’re never late with your credit card bill.
 Even better set up a direct debit to cover your minimum payment.